 What is a Scope Management Plan?

-Like any plan, a scope management plan is a bunch of processes that are in place to make sure that the project includes all the necessary tasks for a successful project.
+Like any plan, a scope management plan is a bunch of processes that are in place to make sure that the project includes all the necessary tasks.
 The scope management plan is primarily concerned with defining how the scope is explained, developed, structured and verified.

 By using a scope management plan, project managers can define and map their project, so it remains within the planned scope.
-The scope management plan helps project managers to allocate resources in such a manner that the project can finish on time, within budget and with the quality expected by stakeholders.
+The scope management plan helps project managers allocate resources in such a manner that the project can finish on time, within budget and with the quality expected by stakeholders.

 Project scope management is about:

 - Planning the process to define the work that must be done throughout the project

 - Controlling and monitoring those processes

 - Documenting and tracking to avoid scope creep when approving or disapproving changes

 - Closing, including an audit of deliverables and assessing the outcome against the plan

 How to Make a Scope Management Plan

 To begin, you need to have a series of inputs, starting with a project charter.
 This defines the objective of the project.
 It sets the project goals, roles and responsibilities.
 Stakeholders are also identified at this point.
 The charter is a high-level description of the project.

 The project management plan is fundamental to creating the project scope plan.
 The project management plan is a baseline against which the project scope plan can be measured.
 This includes the quality management plan, a description of the project life cycle and the methodology that will be used.

 It’s important to also think about the organization’s culture, as this will have an impact on the project.
 Infrastructure will also have a great impact on the scope of the project and therefore must be included as part of the plan.
 Then there is the personnel administration to consider as a resource that is either well-qualified or in need of training.
 Of course, marketplace conditions influence the scope of the project, so keep it in mind.